The Disability Office at Maynooth University supports students with the following disabilities:

 - Save your electronic documentation onto your pc/laptop/USB key/phone to upload them.

 Your online form and your evidence of disability will be reviewed by one of our Disability Advisors.
-When we have reviewed your documentation we will be in touch about the final step in registering with the Disability Office.
+When we have reviewed your documentation we will be in touch about the final step in applying for disability supports.
 This may, for example, involve a one-to-one meeting with a Disability Advisor so we can better understand your needs.
-If you experience any difficulty completing the form, please contact email@example.com or (01) 708 4600.
+If you experience any difficulty completing the form, please contact firstname.lastname@example.org or (01) 708 4600.

-In many cases our Disability Advisors can determine the support and accommodations you will require following a review of your supporting documentation (verification of disability and the online registration form).
+In many cases our Disability Advisors can determine the support and accommodations you will require following a review of your supporting documentation (verification of disability and the online application for supports form).
 In some cases, however, a one-to-one meeting with a Disability Advisor will be arranged so we can better understand your needs.

-Once you are registered with the Disability Office, your Disability Advisor will send you a confirmation email with details of how you can access information on your registration with the Disability Office in Student Web.
+Once your application for supports has been confirmed with the Disability Office, your Disability Advisor will send you an email with details of how you can access information on your disability supports in Student Web.
 Student Web is secure and confidential.
-It contains contact details for your Disability Advisor, the disability you are registered with, the academic supports and examination accommodations that have been agreed, and details of any assistive technology that has been loaned to you.
+It contains contact details for your Disability Advisor, the academic supports and examination accommodations that have been agreed, and details of any assistive technology that has been loaned to you.
 The consent you have provided is outlined in the Disclosure of Information section.

 You should read through your supports on Student Web carefully and contact your Disability Advisor immediately if any of the details are incorrect or incomplete.
 Any changes in your supports will be confirmed via Student Web from now on.

-Once you’re registered with the Disability Office, there are 12 really important things you need to know…
+Once your supports are confirmed, there are 12 really important things you need to know…